draber/draber.github.io/README.md

 ![Game stats](img/stats.png)

 The second panel is initially closed for a good reason - it hides a button that will, upon confirmation, solve the game with a few mouse clicks.
 However, it won't make you Queen Bee 😞.
-All the words you didn't find yourself will linked to the respective terms in Google.
+All the words you didn't find yourself will be linked to the respective terms in Google.
 Maybe this helps you next time.

 ![Auto-solve the game](img/solution.png)